vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 3.5 3.8 3.2 3.0
 3.2

-[^55]: It's 1,360 W/m2 at the top of the atmo- sphere, and the atmosphere blocks/scatters some of the wavelengths outside the visible part of the spectrum.
+[^55]: It's 1,360 W/m2 at the top of the atmosphere, and the atmosphere blocks/scatters some of the wavelengths outside the visible part of the spectrum.

-[^56]: This equivalence relies on the conve- nient fact that full overhead sun is about 1,000 W/m2.
+[^56]: This equivalence relies on the convenient fact that full overhead sun is about 1,000 W/m2.
 It would not work otherwise.

 [^57]: The 1,000 W/m2 is reasonable, but a photovoltaic panel in full sun will be about 30-40°C hotter than its surroundings (it gets hot!), so it would have to be very cold outside to meet the specification of 25°C panel temperature.
 Solar panel performance wanes when hot, and will only reach 85-90% of rated capacity in typical conditions.

-[^58]: We would need to apply a de-rating of 0.85 to 0.9 to account for typical PV tem- peratures in the sun, bringing the panel to about 45 W average power.
+[^58]: We would need to apply a de-rating of 0.85 to 0.9 to account for typical PV temperatures in the sun, bringing the panel to about 45 W average power.
 [^88]: National Renewable Energy Lab (1994), Solar Radiation Data Manual for Flat-Plate and Concentrating Collectors

 [^59]: ... a fairly typical solar location in the U.S.